InternLM/HuixiangDou/README.md

 2. Hybrid LLM Service

     For LLM services that support the openai interface, HuixiangDou can utilize its Long Context ability.
-    Using Kimi as an example, below is an example of `config.ini` configuration:
+    Using [kimi](https://platform.moonshot.cn/) as an example, below is an example of `config.ini` configuration:

     ```shell
     # config.ini